status-im/specs/docs/stable/8-eips.md

 ## Abstract

-In this specification, we describe how Status relates with EIPs.
+This specification describes how Status relates with EIPs.

 ## Table of Contents
  - [Abstract](#abstract)